Botz-Limited/sensing_system-Zephyr/docs/IEC_62304_Compliance/Software_Requirements_Specification.md

 - FUNC-022: The system SHALL implement BLE GATT services
 - FUNC-023: The system SHALL encrypt all BLE communications
 - FUNC-024: The system SHALL support bonding with mobile devices
-- FUNC-025: The system SHALL advertise as "SensingGR" (primary) or "SensingGL" (secondary)
+- FUNC-025: The system SHALL advertise as "BotzRightSh" (primary) or "BotzLeftSh" (secondary)

 #### 3.3.2 Device-to-Device
 - FUNC-026: Primary device SHALL connect to secondary device